8894 Stanford Blvd Suite 200 Columbia, MD 21045-5162

 Will I feel pain during periodontal therapy?

 No, you will not feel pain during non-surgical and surgical gum treatments.
-We will numb your mouth so you do not feel the pain.
-After treatments, you might be uncomfortable for a couple of hours, but you should not be in pain.
-Most discomfort after gum therapy is due to inflammation from your infected gums.
+We will numb your mouth so you don’t feel the pain.
+After treatments, you might be uncomfortable for a couple of hours, but you shouldn’t be in pain.
+Most discomfort after gum therapy is because of inflammation from your infected gums.

 Can gum therapy improve my tooth health?

 Yes!
-These treatments not only remove harmful tartar, plaque, and bacteria.
+These treatments don’t just remove harmful tartar, plaque, and bacteria.
 They also promote healthy gum growth and stronger tooth enamel.
 Gum infections can also begin to affect your teeth.
-Over time, as your gums recede, you can feel your tooth loosen.
-Advanced gum disease can lead to tooth loss.
+As your gums recede, you can feel your teeth loosen over time.
+Advanced gum disease can cause tooth loss.

 Will my dental insurance cover my periodontal therapy?

-Some dental plans will cover the entire cost or part of the cost associated with restorative treatments.
-Gum treatments are seen as a necessity to fix functional issues.
+Some dental plans will cover the entire cost or part of the cost of restorative treatments.
+Gum treatments are seen as necessary to fix functional issues.
 Please contact your dental insurance provider directly before you assume it will be covered.
+Our team will also help you, and offer financing options so you can get the treatment you need.

 What does periodontal therapy include?

 During this therapy, we clean the gums and root surfaces of bacteria.
 This cleaning removes plaque and calculus.
-Also, root surfaces must be smooth to prevent repeated buildup and help the reattachment of the gum tissues.
+Also, root surfaces must be smooth to prevent repeated buildup and help the gum tissue reattach.

 Will my gums grow back after gum disease treatment?

-Gums do not naturally grow back after gum disease treatment.
-If you have lost gum tissue due to gum disease, it will not regenerate on its own.
+Gums don’t naturally grow back after treatment.
+If you have lost gum tissue because of gum disease, it won’t regenerate on its own.
 However, treatments like gum grafting can restore lost gum tissue and improve your smile.
 The best way to keep your gums healthy is to practice good oral hygiene and visit our dentist regularly.

 How effective is periodontal treatment?